 GovernanceGRI Board of Directors

-The Global Risk Institute in Financial Services is a public/private partnership.
-Our Board includes representatives from the financial sector and the Federal Government of Canada.
+The Global Risk Institute Board includes representatives from GRI member companies and other stakeholders in the financial sector.
 We seek to embed rigorous oversight and governance practices in our culture to earn and retain the trust of all our members and other partners.

 Chair, Global Risk Institute